What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Experiments

 where $N_s$ is the number of coefficients at stage $k$, i.e. dimensions of $z$.
 The weights are optimised with Eq.~\ref{eq:p}.
 We optimise over the reference spectrograms contained in the training set only, using ADAM optimiser, learning rate 0.01, batch size of 1 for 10 epochs.

 Optimising perceptually consists of maximising the Pearson's correlation between the NLPD and the human ratings of each reference audio clip and a degraded version of the clip.
 The filters are initialised to be the image NLPD values, and $\sigma^{(k)}$ is initialised with Eq~.\ref{eq:sig}.
 We use ADAM optimiser to maximise the Pearson correlation with a learning rate of 0.001 for 100 epochs, where each batch only contains one degradation.
-We use Pearson as the training objective instead of Spearman's as the sorting operation has undefined gradients and assuming approximately linear rankings.
+We use Pearson as the training objective instead of Spearman's, assuming approximately linear rankings, as the sorting operation has undefined gradients.